rudfoss/bouvet-robot-wars/README.md

 - The Game Master will activate both Robots simultaneously at the start of each Round.

 - Robots must be activated by pressing the ‘B’ button.
-At this point the Robot must make a single “beep” sound and then wait 5 seconds before moving: Failure to do both of these will result in the robot forfeiting the round.
+At this point the Robot must make a single “beep” sound and then wait 5 seconds before moving: <b>Failure to do both of these will result in the robot forfeiting the round.</b>